-I have been committed to teaching through my doctoral experience within UCL STS, where I have worked as a teaching assistant for the past four years.
-Here, I've had the privilege of teaching in a broad spectrum of modules, from introductory to advanced undergraduate level including some guest Master's lectures (see 'Lectures' in the previous page).
+Before arriving at RPI, I was committed to teaching through my doctoral experience within UCL STS, where I worked as a teaching assistant for four years.
+I had the privilege of teaching in a broad spectrum of modules, from introductory to advanced undergraduate level including some guest Master's lectures (see 'Lectures' in the previous page).